 “Just one more time, try it one more time.”
 I thought to myself as I stared at the silver metal pole in front of me.
-My body glistened with sweat as I tried focusing on what I had to do in order to achieve this particular move I have been working months on.
+My body glistened with sweat as I tried focusing on what I had to do in order to achieve this particular move I have been working months on for pole dancing.
 I wiped the palms of my hands on my shorts and grabbed the pole with both hands.
 With a push up, I wrapped my thighs around the pole, crossing one leg over the other.
 I lower myself backwards and let go of the pole.
 My bent knee over my extended leg touch the pole as my head tilts back to see behind me, my arms dangling toward the floor.
 My back arches.

 “I did it!”
 I smile.
 My nerves get the better of me and I quickly sat up and grabbed the pole as I could feel my thighs starting to slide down.